alxndrdiaz/hclust_mix/README.md

 ```shell
 conda install -c conda-forge numpy scipy pandas scikit-learn matplotlib seaborn
 ```
-During the following steps this environment should be active, if you wish to return to the base/normal environment, only use:
+During the following steps this environment should be active in order to run the tests and check the example data sets, if you wish to return to the base/normal environment you only have to exit using:

 ```shell
 conda deactivate